henrybw/1337ris/README.md

 Oddly enough, in the end, there wasn't much actual "porting" involved, as I found that, when I had finished 1337ris, I had spent more time redesigning and writing new code.
 The game itself was a lot more polished than its original Java counterpart was—all of the game modes were actually finished, the game had snazzy screen effects and transitions, and the soundtrack had been greatly expanded and improved upon.
 In some ways, it wasn't just an enhancement or port of the original 1337ris—it was an entirely new game by itself.

 On the technical side, I'm pretty happy with the design and structure of 1337ris.
-One of the key aspects of the internal design of 1337ris is its Game State Machine, based in part off of a technique I learned from David Brackeen's Developing Games in Java.
+One of the key aspects of the internal design of 1337ris is its Game State Machine, based in part off of a technique I learned from David Brackeen's *Developing Games in Java*.
 The Game State class hierarchy was very effective in implementing the other game modes quickly and efficiently.
 However, it has its limitations.
 Perhaps there's a better, more generalized design that I could have come up with, but really, who cares?
 Besides, overgeneralizing isn't necessarily a good thing: just take a look at what happened to C++!

 Introduction
 ============